ToshY/ffconv/docs/examples.md

 ## Multiple inputs

-Multiple input subdirectories and writing output to `/app/output` (default).
+Convert files in multiple input subdirectories and writing output to `/app/output` (default).

 ```shell
 docker run -it --rm \